botmate/botmate/README.md

 🌟 Please consider giving this project a star if you find it useful.
 It helps us to keep improving the project and adding new features. 😊

+For any feature request or project roadmap, [click here](https://botmate.canny.io/) 📋✨.

-If you have any queries related to BotMate please join our [Discord server](https://discord.gg/afyqDQYAbp) or [Telegram chat](https://t.me/chatbotmate).
+If you have any queries related to BotMate please join our [Discord server](https://discord.gg/afyqDQYAbp) or [Telegram chat](https://t.me/chatbotmate) 💬.

 ## Screenshots